top of page

 The noun 'civility' has its etymological roots in the Latin word 'civilitas,' which is derived from 'civis,' meaning 'citizen.'
 In ancient Rome, 'civilitas' was used to describe the qualities and behaviors befitting a good citizen, including politeness, courtesy, and respect for others.
 The term later evolved to encompass a broader sense of social order and decorum.
 As it made its way into English, 'civility' retained its fundamental association with the qualities of a good citizen and came to represent a manner or behavior characterized by politeness, courtesy, and respect for others.
 The etymology of 'civility' thus reflects the historical connection between good citizenship and the courteous and respectful treatment of fellow members of society.

-Quiz: Find the meaning of civility
+Find the correct meaning of the noun civility:

 Try Again!